ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

    Shown are the CMIP6 multi-model mean (red filled circles and lines) and observational estimates from ESACCI-CLOUD (black circles and lines).
    The red shaded areas represent the range between the 10th and 90th percentiles of the results from all individual models.
+Produced with recipe_lauer22jclim_fig9-11ab_scatter.yml.

 .. _fig_cloud_7:
 .. figure::  /recipes/figures/clouds/clouds_pdf_clt_so_cmip6_line.png